 What kind of life insurance policies can I get with kidney disease?

-Ultimately, life insurance decisions are made on a case-by-case basis.
+Ultimately, decisions involving life insurance for kidney disease & dialysis patient are made on a case-by-case basis.
 It is important to temper your expectations when seeking life insurance as someone who has CKD.
 Those diagnosed with CKD often require a nuanced approach to obtain life insurance, and policy configurations depend on the details of the case presented..

 What causes and/or aggravates kidney disease?